 Before starting this how-to, make sure you have completed the following prerequisites:

 - Have a Mendix app with mobile support running in the Mendix Cloud, either as a free app or on a licensed cloud node

-- If you require an app to test with, set up the Company Expenses app from the Mendix App Store as a free app to try out its mobile features
+- If you require an app to test with, set up the Event App from the Mendix App Store as a free app to try out its mobile features

 - Have an account for Adobe PhoneGap Build (you can create one for free here)

 - Have an iOS device (iPhone or iPad) for testing the iOS package that will be produced